ncatlab/nlab-content/pages/8/5/8/4/4858/content.md

 Roger Penrose is a [[mathematical physics|mathematical physicist]] at University of Oxford.
+He received one half of the 2020 Nobel Prize in Physics "for the discovery that black hole formation is a robust prediction of the general theory of relativity".
+The other half was awarded to Reinhard Genzel and Andrea Ghez.

 * [Wikipedia entry](http://en.wikipedia.org/wiki/Roger_Penrose)